cleanenergyexchange/fastapi-zitadel-auth/docs/custom-claims-and-users.md

-# Custom Claims and Users
+# Custom claims and users

-The package supports customizing claims and user models for additional JWT claims or custom business logic.
+You can customize the claims and user model for your custom business logic.

+To do so, extend the provided `JwtClaims` and `BaseZitadelUser` classes and pass them to the `ZitadelAuth` object during initialization.

-## Basic Usage
+## Example usage

 ```python
 from pydantic import Field